muziejus/novel-maps-of-ny-2017/sections/assessment.md

 considering from the discussion on the first day which novel you may want to choose for your focus and jumping ahead on it.
-Right before Thanksgiving, you will send me a short outline of the project, a précis, that describes the structure of the site, the content, and what kinds of questions you will be investigating.
+Right before Thanksgiving, you will send me a short outline of the project, a précis, that describes the structure of the site (a “wireframe”), the content, and what kinds of questions you will be investigating.
 During the last week of the course, we will have time in class to troubleshoot technical problems, and on the last class, you will give a quick, five-minute presentation about your project.
-Over the next week, you will complete the project.
+Over the following week, you will complete the project.

 Hitting every deadline is crucial, so being late on any of these three points (précis, presentation, final submission) will hurt your final grade.